azukiapp/azk/README.md

 `azk` is a tool that assists web developers in the creation, maintenance and isolation of development environments.
 Through the installation of some components (`cli` and `agent`), you will be able to easily create isolated environments to many projects using several different stacks.

-**Features** : provisioning, monitoring, built-in load balancer, automatic start-up script, logging and more.

 ## Main features

-* Support recipes to provisioning
-* Support the hierarchy of recipes
+* Provisioning: with custom recipes and scripts
 * Builtin load-balancer
+* Monitoring
-* Builtin files sync
+* Builtin file sync
+* Automatic start-up (and reload) script
+* Logging

+Works on Linux & MacOS (require 64 bit platform)

 ## How It Works